It’s Always Sunny creator responds to Jerry Seinfeld’s ‘PC’ sitcom criticism

 In the show, Rickety Cricket is a former school friend of the central characters who is first seen onscreen as a priest.
 Over the course of the show his interactions with the gang lead him into a downward spiral that eventually results in him becoming a homeless crack addict.

-McElhenney’s implication being that Rickety Cricket’s dire circumstances make Kramer’s scheme look tame by comparison.
+McElhenney’s implication is that Rickety Cricket’s dire circumstances make Kramer’s scheme look tame by comparison.

 Earlier this week, McElhenney and Ryan Reynolds shared an update on their investment in Wrexham AFC.